 Close smoker, adjusting vents to maintain as low a temperature as possible, and smoke until cream develops a strong, but not overpowering, smoky flavor, about 1 1/2 to 2 hours; replenishing wood chips 1/2 cup at a time as needed, and stirring cream occasionally.
 Monitor temperature of cream: If an instant-read thermometer registers above 60°F, discard ice bath and replace with a fresh one.
 Pour cream into an airtight container and refrigerate.

-For the Ice Cream: Blend smoked cream with fresh cream to taste, starting with 1/2 cup smoked cream and 1/2 cup fresh cream and adding more of each to taste, until volume totals 2 cups and smokey flavor is pleasant and not overpowering.
+For the Ice Cream: Blend smoked cream with fresh cream to taste, starting with 1/2 cup smoked cream and 1/2 cup fresh cream and adding more of each to taste, until volume totals 2 cups and smoky flavor is pleasant and not overpowering.
 Reserve additional smoked and fresh creams for another use.

-Whisk together egg yolks and muscavado sugar in a heavy-bottomed saucepan.
+Whisk together egg yolks and muscovado sugar in a heavy-bottomed saucepan.
 Whisk in diluted smoked cream and milk until fully combined, then place over medium-low heat.
 Cook, stirring frequently, until liquid reaches 170°F or until a finger swiped across the back of the spoon leaves a clean line.

 Pour custard through a fine mesh strainer into an airtight container, stir in vanilla and salt, and chill in an ice bath or refrigerator until it registers no more than 45°F on an instant-read thermometer, at least 4 hours and up to overnight.
 Churn according to manufacturer's instructions.
 Transfer ice cream to airtight container and chill in freezer for at least 4 to 5 hours before serving.